rehanvdm/cdk-express-pipeline-github-diff/README.md

 ### Complex - Parallel Diffs using Matrix

 Doing diffs in parallel can significantly speed up the process, especially for large CDK applications with many stacks.
-This example shows how you can you generate diffs across multiple jobs in parallel and combine the output.
+This example shows how you can generate diffs across multiple jobs in parallel and combine the output.

 <details>
 <summary> Click for Workflow YAML </summary>